MethodicalAcceleratorDesign/MAD-NG.docs/refman/source/sequence.rst

 **publish**
    A *method* :literal:`(env, [keep])` returning the sequence after publishing all its elements in the environment :literal:`env`.
 If the *logical* :literal:`keep` is
-   :literal:`true`, the method will preserve existing elements from being overridden.
+   :const:`true`, the method will preserve existing elements from being overridden.
 This method is automatically invoked with :literal:`keep=true` when sequences are created within the :literal:`MADX` environment.

 **copy**